Meet our instructor and learn more about what to expect with online arbitration training.

 Arbitration is used to settle a wide variety of disputes, including labour relations, business and consumer disputes, sports, construction, international trade deals, and family conflicts.

-Graduates of the Accredited Arbitration certificate:
+Graduates of our accredited arbitration certificate:

 - Meet the training requirement (40 hours) outlined by ADRIC and ADRIO to pursue the Qualified Arbitrator (Q. Arb) designation